Fernsrea/OctoCarnival/README.md

 This command will resize the `input.jpg` image by a scale factor of 1.3 and save the result as `output.jpg`.

+The program waits for user to enter a key to close the images and end the program.

 ---

 **CMakeLists.txt**